jc-cccma/canam5_figures_gmd_paper/README.md

-# canam5_figures_gmd_paper
+# Repo for reproduction of figures in the CanAM5 paper submitted to GMD

-Scripts used to create figures in CanAM5 GMD paper
+This repo contains the juytper notebooks used to produce all figures in the paper "The Canadian Atmospheric Model version 5 (CanAM5.0.3)" that is submitted to GMD.

 There are two directories:
 1. `Main_Text_Figures` - Create the figures in the main text